A Comprehensive Survey of Website Fingerprinting Attacks and Defenses in Tor: Advances and Open Challenges: FUTURE OPPORTUNITIES AND CHALLENGES

 \subsection{Future works}

-There is still a gap between current research and real-world deployment.
+A gap still exists between current research and real-world deployment.
 As discussed before, the field faces several limitations, including overly strong assumptions, severe concept drift issues, and insufficient data.
 Addressing these issues is crucial for improving the practicality and reliability of website fingerprinting models in real-world environments.